-Fourth – fix your gut – no, this does not mean go take a bunch of probiotics or drink kombucha.. if you have gut dysbiosis, you need to look at why and what is causing that… is it food intolerances? is it heavy metal? if you simply add probiotics to an already imbalanced gut that can sometimes makes things worse.
+5. fix your gut – no, this does not mean go take a bunch of probiotics or drink kombucha.. if you have gut dysbiosis, you need to look at why and what is causing that… is it food intolerances? is it heavy metal toxicity? if you simply add probiotics to an already imbalanced gut that can sometimes make things worse.

 The truth is, generic weight loss programs and plans do not address any of these issues, and there is a big bio-individuality between each and every one of us.
 One person may have severe gut issues and dysbiosis that are causing them to gain weight, while another will have stress as the main cause.
 Regardless, environmental toxins are a common thread I see in every client I've helped and something I feel most people are not addressing when it comes to weight loss effort.

 If you would like to learn how to reduce your toxic load, sign up for my FREE 5 day email masterclass.